csima/avacoin/README.md

 - This code uses [truffle framework for development](http://truffleframework.com/) but I ended up deploying to main net with Parity
 - Gas is a PIA.
 Read this (https://hudsonjameson.com/2017-06-27-accounts-transactions-gas-ethereum/)
 - This guy has started a great walkthru on low level networking - I'm going to do this next (https://ocalog.com/post/10/)
+- Just as an FYI here is a collection of security related material on ethereum (https://groups.diigo.com/group/cryptosec)

 # Code
 The code is pretty simple.
 It is an easy read.
+I used [OpenZepplin](https://github.com/OpenZeppelin/zeppelin-solidity) as a base for the contracts.
+>OpenZeppelin is a library for writing secure Smart Contracts on Ethereum.

 - [/contract](contract/) - is the truffle deployment folder.
 All contracts, migrations etc
 - [/website](website/) - is the avacoin crowdsale website.
 The frontend.